Blizzard Elite (11u-18u) - August - March

 Standard of Excellence

-Currently, there are four divisions of Minnesota Baseball Academy:
+Currently, there are four divisions of Blizzard Baseball Academy (sometimes referred to as Minnesota Baseball Academy):

 But teaching baseball skills isn’t the only thing the Blizzard do for their players.
 They teach that attitude, effort and the importance of preparation is what makes great baseball players and more importantly – great people.
 The lessons learned at Minnesota Baseball Academy go past the lines and into the real world.
 Our Blizzard Big 5 are a key component and is the centerpiece to the Blizzard program.

-Competing in tournaments since 2003, the Minnesota Blizzard has placed in the top four 149 times including 59 tournament championships and has produced over 250 college and professional players including: Logan Shore (Florida), Ryan Boldt (Nebraska), Alex Call (Ball State), Matt Fiedler (Minnesota), Joe Loftus, (Vanderbilt/Diamondbacks), Mike Strong (Milwaukee Brewers) and Madison Boer (Oregon/Twins).
-Of the 45 seniors who committed in 2014, all earned over $1,500,000 in academic and baseball scholarships while maintaining a 3.5 GPA.
+Competing in tournaments since 2003, the Minnesota Blizzard has placed in the top four 211 times including 90 tournament championships and has produced over 350 college and professional players including: Logan Shore (Florida), Sam Carlson (Florida) Ryan Boldt (Nebraska), Alex Call (Ball State), Matt Fiedler (Minnesota), Joe Loftus, (Vanderbilt/Diamondbacks), Mike Strong (Milwaukee Brewers) and Madison Boer (Oregon/Twins).

 Tryouts for the Minnesota Blizzard teams are coming up.
 The tryout dates, location and how we put our teams together can be found here.